nessos/PerfUtil/README.md

 ## PerfUtil [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

+**This Library is obsolete and no longer maintained.
+Please a modern, properly implemented alterantive like BenchmarkDotNet**

 A collection of tools and abstractions for helping performance tests.
 Two main operation modes are provided:
 * Comparison of a given implementation against others.